prabhadks/AssignmentWebAppTesting/README.md

 ---

 ## 🚀 Overview
-This framework automates a specific user journey within a web application: searching for content and playing a streamer's video.
-Built with an emphasis on scalability and maintainability, this project delivers a comprehensive testing solution.
+This framework automates the process of searching for content and playing a streamer’s video within a web application.
+It emphasizes scalability and maintainability, delivering a robust and comprehensive testing solution that ensures consistent performance across diverse use cases.

 ---

-## **Test Run Locally:
+**Test Run Locally:
 ![Demonstration of the search and play streamer flow](https://github.com/prabhadks/AssignmentWebAppTesting/blob/master/testresults/WebAppTestingAssignment.gif)

-## **Project Structure:
+**Project Structure:

-Project is organized as follows:
+The Project is organized as follows:

 ```
 AssignmentWebAppTesting